PawseySC/shell-hpc/_episodes/02-filedir.md

 #### The `man` command

 The other way to learn about `ls` is to type
 ~~~
 $ man ls
 ~~~
 {: .bash}

-This will turn your terminal into a page with a description of the `ls` command and its options and, if you're lucky, some examples of how to use it.
+This change your terminal from a shell prompt to a page with a description of the `ls` command and its options and, in some cases, some examples of how to use it.

 To navigate through the `man` pages, you may use the up and down arrow keys to move line-by-line, or try the "b" and spacebar keys to skip up and down by a full page.
 To search for a character or word in the `man` pages, use "/" followed by the character or word you are searching for.

 To **quit** the `man` pages, press `q`.

 > ## Exploring More `ls` Flags